Esri/public-transit-tools/add-GTFS-to-a-network-dataset/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let us know by submitting an issue, or post a question in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).

 ## Contributing